-She had no health issues.
+She had no health issues at the time we dropped her off.
 Within 35-40 minutes from drop off time, Petco called and said we needed to pick Bella up, as she was having trouble breathing.
+We arrived at Petco within 5 minutes & took straight to vet, where Bella could not be revived.
 (She was not breathing when we arrived at Petco.)
-Bella was rushed to vet across the street and could not be revived.
 The necropsy results say that her lungs collapsed due to a lack of oxygen!

 i.e., determining the signs of respiratory distress.
 I just feel that I have been lied to again and again then pawned off to the insurance carrier who is rude and horrible!!!
 I haven't made a claim.
 I just want answers.

 My dog suffered a preventable disgusting death due to either the lack of knowledge of respiratory distress in bulldogs or simple negligence of not paying attention to her due to being busy with too many other things.
 I have prayed and prayed.
 I hope the silver lining in this tragedy is that another bulldog does not die due to the inexperience or negligence of groomers.
 I miss my Bella every day.

 Research your groomers!
 When you check the pet in, ask groomer to described signs of respiratory distress.

 Ask for the protocol for same.
 If the groomer can't give you the same answer your vet would, don't leave your dog!!